Rison, Arkansas: History

 The Texas and St. Louis Railroad gave rise to Rison.
-The county seat of Dorsey (later Cleveland) County was originally at Toledo.
-When the railroad was routed through the county in 1882, Rison did not exist as a place name.
-Samuel Wesley Fordyce of Huntsville, Alabama, a former Union army officer, was authorized to determine the route of the railroad from Texarkana (Miller County) to Birds Point, Missouri.
-According to unsubstantiated legend, when the leading citizens of Toledo snubbed his plans to route the railroad through that community, he planned a route three miles north through land that later became the town of Rison.
+The county seat of Dorsey County (present day Cleveland County) was originally Toledo.
+When the railroad was routed through the county in 1882, Rison did not exist.
+Samuel Fordyce of Huntsville, Alabama, a former Union army officer, was authorized to determine the route of the railroad from Texarkana to Birds Point, Missouri.
+According to unsubstantiated legend, when the leading citizens of Toledo snubbed his plans to route the railroad through that community, Fordyce planned a route three miles north and built a station through land that would later become Rison.

-Samuel W. Fordyce named the growing community in honor of William Richard Rison, his former partner in a banking venture in Alabama, who had fought on the opposite side of the Civil War from Samuel.
-The first home erected in the community that became Rison was built in 1880 by lawyer and farmer James M. McMurtrey.
+Fordyce named the new station for William Rison, his former business partner in a banking venture in Alabama, who had fought on the opposite side of the Civil War.
+The first home erected in the community the small settlement that grew up around the new station was built in 1880 by lawyer and farmer James McMurtrey.
 In 1883, the Southwest Improvement Association, a subsidiary of the railroad company, presented a parcel of land for use by the inhabitants of the area that became Rison.
-Rison was incorporated in 1890 with J. T. Renfrow as mayor.
-The name of the county was changed from Dorsey to Cleveland in 1885; the popularity of U.S. Senator Stephen Dorsey had waned, and President Grover Cleveland’s name was substituted.
-The state Supreme Court moved the county seat from Toledo to Rison in 1891 after a spirited battle among the leading contenders, Toledo, Kingsland, and Rison.
+The settlement was incorporated on August 26, 1890, with J. T. Renfrow as mayor.
+The name of the county was changed from Dorsey to Cleveland in 1885; the popularity of U.S. Senator Stephen Dorsey had waned, and President Grover Cleveland's name was substituted.
+The Arkansas Supreme Court relocated the county seat from Toledo to Rison in 1891 after a spirited battle among the leading contenders, Toledo, Kingsland, and Rison.

-The railroad remained Rison’s point of reference for decades.
+The railroad remained Rison's point of reference for decades.
 “Rison on the Cotton Belt” was the affectionate way residents referred to their community.
 The commercial value of the railroad was felt from the beginning.
-The economy depended on the production of cotton, lumber, and, ultimately, a wide variety of wood products, including pulpwood, piling, pallets, broom handle squares, ammunition boxes, and U.S. Army pup tent poles.
+The economy depended on the production of cotton, lumber, and, ultimately, a wide variety of wood products, including pulpwood, piling, pallets, broom handle squares, ammunition boxes, and Army pup tent poles.

 The financial make-up of the community was divided for several decades into owners and sharecroppers.
 The emergence of the timber-related wood products business ultimately skewed that economic picture, with the corresponding rise of the merchant entrepreneurs also affecting it somewhat.
 Nevertheless, family fortunes were built on the owner/sharecropper system, and they influenced the financial and social structure of the town.
 Sharecropping was the prevailing structure of the primary business enterprise in the county until the land became depleted by failure to rotate crops adequately.